QuickBlox/q-municate-services-ios/README.md

 ```

+#### Search and Exclude
 Search for users excluding users with users ids.
 Result dictionary will contain an array of found users, and an array of not found search criteria (ids, logins, emails etc).

 ```objective-c